abpframework/abp/docs/en/UI/Angular/Card-Component.md

 ## Usage

-ABP Card Component is a built-in `ThemeSharedModule` component.
-If you've imported a shared module into your feature module, you don't need to do anything.
+ABP Card Component is a part of the `ThemeSharedModule` module.
+If you've imported that module into your module, you don't need to import it again.
+If not, first import it as shown below:

 ```ts
 // my-feature.module.ts